 My payment was returned due to a "non-payment account" or "non-transactional account" error.
 What does this mean?

-If you would like more information on why your payment was returned, we suggest you follow up with your bank directly to obtain the exact details.
+For specific information on why your payment was returned, we suggest you follow up with your bank directly to get exact details.

-Please be aware that you will be charged a $15 fee for returned or failed payments (electronic (ACH) payment error).
-For more information about our bank partner’s fee schedule, please consult your credit builder account documents.
+Please be aware that you’ll be charged a $15 fee for returned or failed payments (electronic ACH payment error).
+For more information about the fees charged on your account, please consult your original Credit Builder Account documents.